dingbat/nsrails/test/readme.txt

 Running these tests is simple thanks to GHUnit.
 Just change the target in Xcode for testing on iPhone/Mac OS (should be identical, really).

-The only thing is that GHUnit doesn't seem to be ARC-supported for Mac OS (or maybe it's just that I'm still running 10.6), so there's a lot of memory leakage.
+The only thing is that GHUnit doesn't seem to be ARC-supported for Mac OS, so there's some memory leakage with SBJson, which is ARC-only.
 This shouldn't be relevant for the purposes of these tests, though, so it doesn't really matter.
-If you can get ARC working though, that would be appreciated.